-Muybridge’s photography greatly increased our understanding of locomotion and aided in the development of many fields, from horse training to riding to the arts, and not least cinematography.
+Muybridge went on to photograph many more horses in motion, including the racehorse Annie G., pictured above.
+He also expanded his studies into the movement of humans and other animals.
+His photography greatly increased our understanding of locomotion and aided in the development of many fields, from horse training to riding to the arts, and not least cinematography.
 It even helped to justify and develop the modern ‘forward’ jumping seat!

 Image credits: Wikipedia commons.